yougnoli/tSQL-Fundamentals/ch01/notes01.md

 One of the greatest benefits of the relational model is having **data integrity**.
 Integrity is achieved through rules, or *constraints*, that are defined in the data model and enforced by the RDBMS.
 The simplest methods of enforcing integrity are the **attribute type** and its **NULLability** (wether it supports or doesn't support NULLs), which enforce domain integrity.
 Other examples of constraints include **candidate keys** and **foreign keys**.
 A candidate key is a key defined on one or more attributes preventing **more then one occurrance** of the same tuple (row) in a relation.
 A predicate based on a candidate key can uniquely identify a row.
 You can define multiple candidate keys in a relation.
 One of the candidate keys is arbitrarily chosen as the **primary key**, and is used as the preferred way to identify a row.
 All other candidate keys are also known as **alternate keys**.
 A foreign key is defined on one or more attributes of a relation and references a candidate key in another relation.
 This constraint restricts the values in the **referencing relation’s foreign key attributes** to the values that appear in the **referenced relation’s candidate key attributes**.
 For example, only the values present in the department ID (primary key) attribute of a relation, can enter the department ID (foreign key) attribute of another relation.

+## The Data Life Cycle
+This section describes the different environments that data can reside in and the characteristics of both the data and the environment in each stage in the data life cycle.

+### OnLine Transactional Processing - OLTP
+Data is initially entered in an OLTP system.
+The focus of an OLTP is **data entry** (INSERT, UPDATE, DELETE) and not reporting.
+In a normalized environment each table represents a single entity and redundancy is at minimum.
+When you need to modify a fact you need to modify it in only one place.
+An OLTP environment is not suitable for reporting purposes because a normalized model usually involves many tables with complex relationships and poorly performing queries.

+### Data Warehouse DW
+DW is an environment designed for data **retrieval/reporting** purposes.
+For an entire organisation is called Data Warehouse; when serving a specific department is called Data Mart.
+The model ha intentional redundacy, which allows fewer tables and simpler relationships.
+The simplest design for a Data Warehouse is a **star schema** which includes several dimension tables and a fact table.
+Each dimension table represents a subject by which data is analyzed.
+For this reason each dimension is implemented as a single table with redundant data.
+For example a product dimension (DimProduct) could be implemented as a single table and not as three  normalized tables: Products, ProductSubCategories, ProductCategories.
+If you normalize a dimesion table, resulting in multiple tables representing the dimension you get what's known as *snow flake dimension*.
+A schema that contains snowflake dimension is known as **snow flake schema**.
+The fact table holds the facts and measures such as quantity and value for each relevant combination of dimension keys.

+The process that pulls data from source systems (OLTP and others), manipulates it, and loads it into the data warehouse is called **Extract Transform and Load**, or **ETL**.
+SQL Server provides a tool called *Microsoft SQL Server Integration Services (SSIS)* to handle ETL needs.

+### OnLine Analytical Processing - OLAP
+OnLine Analytical Processing (OLAP) systems support dynamic, online analysis of aggregated data.
+This type of work is not suitable for an OLTP or DW system.
+Online dynamic analysis of aggregated data usually involves frequent requests for different levels of aggregations, which require slicing and dicing the data.
+Each such request might end up being very expensive if it needs to scan and aggregate large amounts of data, and chances are the response time will not be satisfactory.

+To handle such needs you can **pre-calculate** different levels of aggregations:
+  - Time dimension: yearly, monthly, daily
+  - Product dimension: category, subcategory, product
+  - ecc
+When you pre-calculate aggregates, requests for aggregated data can be satisfied more quickly.
+Microsoft SQL Server Analysis Service allows to calculate and store different levels of aggregations from the relational data warehouse and storing them in optimized multidimensional structures known as **cubes**. **SSAS** is a separate service/engine from the SQL Server service.

+### Data Mining
+Data mining (**DM**) is the next step; instead of letting the user look for useful information in the sea of data, data mining models can do this for the user.
+That is, data mining algorithms helps to identify trends, figure out which products are purchased together, predict customer choices based on given parameters and so on.

+## SQL Server Architectures
+This section describes the different entities involved in SQL Server: instances, databases, schemas and database objects.

+### SQL Server Instances